3 min read

 “Based on the last two steering‑committee meetings and the ‘Q3 GTM’ folder, create a one‑page mitigation plan with owners and milestones.”

-Agents running GPT‑5.1 automatically upgraded to GPT‑5.2 in early‑release environments.
+Agents running GPT‑5.1 were automatically upgraded to GPT‑5.2 in early‑release environments.

 The upgrade improves: